College of Saint Benedict and Saint John's University: Center for Ethical Leadership in Action

 In 2017, an anonymous donor provided a $10-million gift to create the Center for Ethical Leadership in Action at the College of Saint Benedict.
 This gift is now used to fund student experiences and research as well as provide financial assistance for students completing unpaid internships.

 Campus

 The campuses are located on 3500 acre of forests, prairies, and lakes.
 Since CSB and SJU are located about three and a half miles apart, a regular inter-campus bus service known as "The Link" connects the campuses.

 Marcel Breuer, renowned Brutalist architect, designed several buildings on the Saint John's campus in the 1960s, including the Saint John's Abbey Church and bell banner; Alcuin Library; Peter Engel Science Center; the Ecumenical Institute, and Saints Thomas, Bernard, Boniface, and Patrick Residence Halls.

 The central cores of the College of Saint Benedict and Saint John's University are both listed as historic districts on the National Register of Historic Places.

+The campus area first appeared as a census-designated place (CDP) in the 2020 Census with a population of 1,585.

 Saint John's Outdoor University

-The Saint John's Outdoor University consists of four different branches which include the Peer Resource Program (PRP), Outdoor Leadership Center (OLC), Saint John's Abby Arboretum, and Saint John's Maple Syrup.
+The Saint John's Outdoor University comprises four branches which include the Peer Resource Program (PRP), Outdoor Leadership Center (OLC), Saint John's Abby Arboretum, and Saint John's Maple Syrup.